South Northamptonshire (constituency)

-South Northamptonshire is a constituency represented in the House of Commons of the UK Parliament since 2024 by Sarah Bool.
+South Northamptonshire is a constituency represented in the House of Commons of the UK Parliament since 2024 by Sarah Bool of the Conservative Party.
 As with all constituencies, the constituency elects one Member of Parliament (MP) by the first past the post system of election at least every five years.

+The seat was first formed in 1832 and, until the current version was formed in 2010, it was interchangeable with the constituency of Daventry.